National Kite Flying Day (February 8)

 Who Invented It?

-The origins of the holiday are a bit of a mystery, but kites themselves were invented in China around 470 B.C.
+The origins of the holiday are unclear, but kites themselves date back to ancient China around 470 BC.

 The History of the Holiday

-Today, they are celebrated worldwide, from competitive kite festivals in India to playful afternoons in parks and beaches, continuing to inspire joy and connection.
+Today, kites are flown worldwide, from large festivals in India to casual afternoons at parks and beaches.

 boy flying a kite